A Guide to Selecting the Best Pool Filter

 Choosing the Best Pool Filter

 There are three basic swimming pool filters, each with advantages and disadvantages.
 These include cartridges, DE (diatomaceous earth), or sand pool filters.
 These vary considerably from each other, and choosing the best pool filter involves considering a variety of factors.
+These include:- Cost of maintenance and pool filter parts

 - Ease of use